3ixas/Calculator/README.md

     -   [ ] not allowing two operators in a row
     -   [ ] we will need to handle a fresh input after the equal has been pressed
 -   [ ] all my functions should handle error state

+## Known Bugs

+-   When Tapping numbers multiple times, the buttons expand and the calculator is not useable.
+The page needs to be refreshed.

+## Upcoming features

+-   Scrolling display window that shows the calculation as being typed out, like on the ios calculator app